szikaria961/size-gen/README.md

-# size-gen
+# Size Generator
-Simple react app that tells me what size of paper I need to make envelopes or greeting cards.
+Simple react app that tells me what size of envelope I need given a non-foldable greeting or vice versa